 MCL 436.1532

 ARGUMENTS

 (Please note: The arguments contained in this analysis originate from sources outside the Senate Fiscal Agency.
 The Senate Fiscal Agency neither supports nor opposes legislation.)

 Supporting Argument

-Currently, State law requires an out-of-town veteran visiting a local club to rely on a member of that local club to purchase a beer, glass of wine, or mixed drink.
-Under the bill, veterans would have the freedom and flexibility to buy themselves an alcoholic beverage if they visited friends or other veterans at another club location.
+Previously, as interpreted by the Michigan Liquor Control Commission, State law required an out-of-town veteran visiting a local club to rely on a member of that local club to purchase a beer, glass of wine, or mixed drink.
+For many current and former service members, the ability to travel to any post of a military-organization to which they belong affords them an opportunity for fellowship, and support from others with similar interests or backgrounds.
+Under the bill, veterans have the freedom and flexibility to buy themselves an alcoholic beverage if they visit friends or other veterans at another club location.
 Veterans have made tremendous sacrifices for the nation and, at the very least, have earned the ability to order a drink when they visit fellow veterans at clubs in other cities.

-Also, the bill would have a positive impact on Michigan tourism.
+Also, the bill may have a positive impact on Michigan tourism.
 Many members of veterans clubs and fraternal organizations visit posts in Michigan when they travel.
-Local posts would see an increase in business and could put those dollars back into the communities that they support.
+Local posts may see an increase in business and could put those dollars back into the communities that they support.

 Legislative Analyst: Stephen Jackson

 FISCAL IMPACT

-The bill would have no fiscal impact on State or local government.
+The bill will have no fiscal impact on State or local government.

 Fiscal Analyst: Josh Sefton

-SAS\A1718\s662a
+SAS\A1718\s662ea

 This analysis was prepared by nonpartisan Senate staff for use by the Senate in its deliberations and does not constitute an official statement of legislative intent.